trendwerk/domains/README.md

 3:www.example.org
 ```

 The domains file should be located in the root of your project.
+This file should probably be excluded from version control, since enviroments are usually run on different URLs.
+When using [Capistrano](http://capistranorb.com/) for deployment, it should be defined as a linked file.

 _Note: This plugin searches for the `.domains` file in the folder where WordPress is located and a maximum of two folders up._